Danglebary/rust-web-template/README.md

 A simple starting point for RESTful Rust web servers.

-## Getting started
+## Getting Started

-First, copy the `.cargo/config.toml.example` file and rename it to `.cargo/config.toml`, then populate your app config.
+First, copy the .env.example file and rename it to .env, then populate your app config.

 More docs to come!